spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/introduction-tutorials/tutorial-architectural-walkthrough-spryker-commerce-os.md

 Transfer objects are a great way to send data from Yves to Zed and to communicate between different objects in general.
 Transfer object definitions are located in the `Shared` directories because these objects are shared between Yves and Zed.

-To add a `HelloSpryker` transfer, follow these steps:
+To add the `HelloSpryker` transfer, follow these steps:
 1. Add a new folder inside `/src/Shared` and call it `HelloSpryker`.
 2. Add another folder called `Transfer`.
 3. To define their transfer objects' schemas, XML is used.
 Therefore, inside the `Transfer` directory, add an XML file and call it `hello_spryker.transfer.xml`.